Imperative Learning: A Self-supervised Neuro-Symbolic Learning Framework for Robot Autonomy: Introduction

 While NeSy reasoning offers substantial potential, its specific application in the field of robotics is still in a nascent stage.
 A key reason for this is the emerging nature of the NeSy reasoning field itself, which has not yet reached a consensus on a rigorous definition \citep{kautz2022third}.
 On one side, a narrow definition views NeSy reasoning as an amalgamation of neural methods (data-driven) and symbolic methods, which utilize formal logic and symbols for knowledge representation and rule-based reasoning.
-Alternatively, the broader definition expands the scope of what constitutes a ``symbol''.
+Alternatively, the broader definition expands the scope of what constitutes a ``symbol.''
 In this perspective, symbols are not only logical terms but also encompass any comprehensible, human-conceived concepts.
 This can include physical properties and semantic attributes, as seen in approaches involving concrete equations \citep{duruisseaux2023lie}, logical programming \citep{delfosse2023interpretable}, and programmable objectives \citep{yonetani2021path}.
-This broad definition hence encapsulates reasoning related to physical principles, logical reasoning, geometrical analytics, etc. In this context, many literatures exemplified NeSy systems, e.g., model-based reinforcement learning \citep{moerland2023model}, physics-informed networks \citep{karniadakis2021physics}, and learning-aided tasks such as control \citep{o2022neural}, task scheduling \citep{gondhi2017survey}, and geometry analytics \citep{heidari2024geometric}.
+This broad definition hence supports reasoning in both continuous space (physical reasoning) and discrete space (logical reasoning).
+In this context, many literatures exemplified NeSy systems, e.g., model-based reinforcement learning \citep{moerland2023model}, physics-informed networks \citep{karniadakis2021physics}, and learning-aided tasks such as control \citep{o2022neural}, task scheduling \citep{gondhi2017survey}, and geometry analytics \citep{heidari2024geometric}.